• Skip to primary navigation

 • Add all dough ingredients to pan of bread machine in order listed.
 Select dough cycle.

-• When dough cycle finishes, transfer dough to floured surface.
+• When the dough cycle finishes, transfer the dough to a floured surface.
 Divide in half, roughly 17.75 ounces each.
-Wrap half of dough in plastic wrap and refrigerate for making second cinnamon roll king cake.
+Wrap half of the dough in plastic wrap and refrigerate to make the second cinnamon roll king cake.

-• Roll remaining dough into a 10-inch by 15-inch rectangle.
+• Roll the remaining dough into a 10-inch by 15-inch rectangle.

 Filling

-• Brush dough with 3 Tablespoons melted butter, leaving a 1-inch border on one of the long sides.
-Sprinkle with half of brown sugar and half of cinnamon, leaving 1-inch border on one of the long sides.
+• Brush dough with 3 Tablespoons of melted butter, leaving a 1-inch border on one of the long sides.
+Sprinkle with half of the brown sugar and half of the cinnamon, leaving a 1-inch border on one of the long sides.

 Cinnamon Rolls

-• Spray 10-inch cake pan with non-stick spray; line bottom with parchment paper.
+• Spray a 10-inch cake pan with non-stick spray; line the bottom with parchment paper.
 Set aside.

-• Starting on non-border long side, tightly roll up dough.
+• Starting on the non-border long side, tightly roll up the dough.
 Pinch edges to seal.
-Cut into 12 cinnamon rolls, approximately 1 ¼-inches each.
-Place cinnamon rolls around the outer part of prepared pan.
-Place 4-inch metal ring in center of pan.
+Cut into 12 cinnamon rolls, approximately one ¼-inches each.
+Place cinnamon rolls around the outer part of the prepared pan.
+Place a 4-inch metal ring in the center of the pan.
 (See Tip 1)

 • Preheat oven to 350° F.

 • Bake cinnamon rolls for 20 to 25 minutes, or until deep golden brown.
 Remove from oven.
 Allow to cool for 5 minutes.
-Invert onto wire rack; remove parchment paper and metal ring.
-Invert again onto wire rack; place rack in aluminum foil lined baking pan with sides.
+Invert onto a wire rack; remove parchment paper and metal ring.
+Invert again onto wire rack; place rack in aluminum foil-lined baking pan with sides.
 If desired, insert a plastic baby into one of the gaps.
 (See Tip 3)

 Icing